Sarah Idan

 Sarah Abdali Idan (سارة عيدان; born 4 February 1990) is an Iraqi-American model, television host, musician, beauty pageant titleholder, and politician who was crowned as Miss Universe Iraq 2017 and represented Iraq at the Miss Universe 2017 pageant.

 Idan moved to the United States in 2017.
 In May 2023, she declared her candidacy for California's 30th congressional district in 2024 before withdrawing soon after.
 She defines herself as a cultural Muslim and supporter of Israel.

 Early life

-Idan was born and raised in Baghdad to Shia Muslim parents from the provinces of Babylon and Qadisiyah.
+Idan was born and raised in Baghdad to Sunni Muslim parents from the provinces of Babylon and Qadisiyah.
 When she was 13, Idan taught herself English by listening to the lyrics of western music.
 After the 2003 invasion of Iraq, the family moved to Syria but returned to Iraq a few years later.
-Her proficiency in English enabled her her to work as a linguist for the US military at the age of 18.
+Her proficiency in English enabled her to work as a linguist for the US military at the age of 18.
 She also joined the US-led Coalition forces stationed around Baghdad in 2009.

 Idan later studied in the US, graduating from Musicians Institute in performance arts in Hollywood, Los Angeles with a major in jazz and contemporary music.
 She describes herself as not very religious, but more spiritual and a cultural Muslim.